datahub-project/datahub/docs/how/updating-datahub.md

 - #8472: Ingestion runs created with Pipeline.create will show up in the DataHub ingestion tab as CLI-based runs.
 To revert to the previous behavior of not showing these runs in DataHub, pass `no_default_report=True`.

 ### Potential Downtime

+- BrowsePathsV2 upgrade will now be handled by the `system-update` job in non-blocking mode.
+This process generates data needed for the new search and browse feature.
+This process must complete before enabling the new search and browse UI and while upgrading entities will be missing from the UI.
+  If not using the new search and browse UI, there will be no impact and the update will complete in the background.

 ### Deprecations